Carl Prinzler

-Carl Prinzler was the Manager of the Builders Hardware Department at the Vonnegut Hardware Company in 1903.
-Prinzler, along with his architect and engineer neighbor Henry H. DuPont, developed the first "panic bar" device for doors which can be opened from the inside despite being locked on the outside.
+Carl Jacob Prinzler (June 6, 1870 – May 30, 1949) was an American engineer who invented the "panic bar" device for doors that allowed them to be opened from the inside despite being locked on the outside.
+He was manager of the Builders Hardware Department at the Vonnegut Hardware Company in 1903, when, along with his architect and engineer neighbor Henry H. DuPont, he developed the first panic bar.

+Biography

-Carl Jacob Prinzler was born in Indianapolis on June 6, 1870.
+Prinzler was born in Indianapolis to German immigrants.
 In 1886, Prinzler, then 16 years of age, found employment as a sales clerk at the Lilly and Stalnaker Hardware Company in downtown Indianapolis.
 Prinzler would later recall that, as a naive young man with no real hardware experience, he once mistakenly sold a wash machine to a female customer in search of a butter churn.
-Fortunately, as the woman was exiting the store, another Lilly and Stalnaker employee intervened.
-Prinzler had learned an early lesson in the hardware business.
 The following year, 1887, Prinzler would change employment to the Vonnegut Hardware Company which was located nearby at 342 E. Washington Street.

-In 1895 Prinzler was promoted to manager of the firm’s art hardware and building materials department.
+In 1895, Prinzler was promoted to manager of the firm's art hardware and building materials department.

-In 1898 Vonnegut would move its retail store into a building located at 120 - 124 W. Washington Street.
+In 1898, Vonnegut would move its retail store into a building located at 120-124 W. Washington Street.
 Prinzler maintained an office in this building over most of his Vonnegut career.

 Prinzler had been in Chicago on December 30, 1903, and, by some fortunate twist of fate, escaped becoming a victim of the tragic Iroquois Theatre Fire which claimed 600 lives.
 Prinzler, personally moved by the experience and loss of life, committed his thinking to developing door hardware that could remain locked from the outside while allowing safe and reliable emergency exit to people on the inside.
 Working with his neighbor, Henry H. DuPont, an Indianapolis architect, the two men developed and were awarded a series of nine patents relating to new and improved exit door hardware.
 All of the patent designs focused on a single lever bar (and related hardware) that would cause a locked door to pop open when simple interior pressure was exerted upon it.
 The bar would be mounted waist high from the ground.